m4ttsch/omscs-notes-notes/information-security/the-security-mindset.md

 After detection, we must make sure that we *respond* to the compromise, which may include *recovery* of lost or corrupted data.

-Finally, we must provide some *remediation* to ensure that the same attack doesn’t happen again.
+Finally, we must provide some *remediation* to ensure that the same attack doesn't happen again.

 Cybersecurity consists of *policies*, which describe what needs to be done on each of these fronts, and *mechanisms*, which describe how the policies will be carried out.